osmcode/pyosmium/doc/updating_osm_data.rst

 OSM files in PBF format are able to save the replication source and the current status on their own.
-If you want to switch the replication source or have a file that does not have the information, you need to bootstrap the update process and manually point `pyosmium-up-to-date` to the right service::
+If you want to switch the replication source or have a file that does not have the information, you need to bootstrap the update process and manually point `npyosmium-up-to-date` to the right service::

-  pyosmium-up-to-date --ignore-osmosis-headers --server <replication URL> <osmfile.osm.pbf>
+  npyosmium-up-to-date --ignore-osmosis-headers --server <replication URL> <osmfile.osm.pbf>

-`pyosmium-up-to-date` automatically finds the right sequence ID to use by looking at the age of the data in your OSM file.
+`npyosmium-up-to-date` automatically finds the right sequence ID to use by looking at the age of the data in your OSM file.
 It updates the file and stores the new replication source in the file.
 The additional parameters are then not necessary anymore for subsequent updates.

 ..
 ATTENTION::
    Always use the PBF format to store your data.
-Other format do not support to save the replication information. pyosmium-up-to-date is still able to update these kind of files if you manually point to the replication server but the process is always more costly because it needs to find the right starting point for updates first.
+Other format do not support to save the replication information. npyosmium-up-to-date is still able to update these kind of files if you manually point to the replication server but the process is always more costly because it needs to find the right starting point for updates first.